Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

        join the label from @c namesFromColumn and the value column name.
   - @c "names-prefix": string to prepend to newly created pivot columns.
   - @c "fill-value": numeric value to assign to missing data.
 The default it so leave it as missing data.

+  If pivoting longer, the following options are available:
+  - @c "columns-to-keep": an array of strings specifying the columns to not pivot.
+These will be copied to the new dataset and will have their values filled in all new rows created from their observation.
+    These would usually the ID columns.\n
+    These columns can be of any type, including the ID column.
+  - @c "from-columns": an array of strings specifying the continuous column(s) to pivot into longer format.
+  - @c "names-to": an array of strings specifying the target column(s) to move the names from the @c "from-columns" into.
+  - @c "values-to": a string specifying the column to move the values from the @c "from-columns" into.
+  - @c "names-pattern": an optional string specifying a regular expression to split the @c "from-columns" names into.

   Note that subset and pivot nodes can contain their own transformation and formula sections, same as a dataset node.